Spartan constitution: Dual Kingship

 The duties of the kings were primarily religious, judicial, and militaristic.
 They were the chief priests of the state, and performed certain sacrifices and also maintained communication with the Delphic sanctuary, which always exercised great authority in Spartan politics.
-In the time of Herodotus (about 450 BC), their judicial functions had been restricted to cases dealing with heiresses, adoptions and the public roads.
+In the time of Herodotus (about 450 BC), their judicial functions had been restricted to cases dealing with heiresses, adoptions (although that seems to have been merely the religious duty of being present instead of making any decision) and the public roads (the meaning of that last term is unclear, and has been interpreted in a number of ways, including the possibility of "voyages"; that is, the royal duties in communicating with Delphi including the organization of the official missions, though that possibility was later deemed unlikely by the very researcher who proposed it.).
 Civil cases were decided by the ephors, and criminal jurisdiction had been passed to the ephors, as well as to a council of elders.
 By 500 BC the Spartans had become increasingly involved in the political affairs of the surrounding city-states, often putting their weight behind pro-Spartan candidates.
 Shortly before 500 BC, as described by Herodotus, such an action fueled a confrontation between Sparta and Athens, when the two kings, Demaratus and Cleomenes, took their troops to Athens.
 However, just before the heat of battle, King Demaratus changed his mind about attacking the Athenians and abandoned his co-king.
 For this reason, Demaratus was banished, and eventually found himself at the side of Persian King Xerxes for his invasion of Greece twenty years later (480 BC), after which the Spartans enacted a law demanding that one king remain behind in Sparta while the other commanded the troops in battle.

 Aristotle describes the kingship at Sparta as "a kind of unlimited and perpetual generalship" (Pol. iii.
 I285a), Here also, however, the royal prerogatives were curtailed over time.
 Dating from the period of the Persian wars, the king lost the right to declare war, and was accompanied in the field by two ephors.
 He was supplanted also by the ephors in the control of foreign policy.
 Over time, the kings became mere figureheads except in their capacity as generals.
 Real power was transferred to the ephors and to the gerousia.